 Latest Fundrise Growth And Performance

-Fundrise specializes in Sunbelt single-family and multi-family real estate.
+Fundrise specializes in Sunbelt single-family, multi-family, and industrial real estate.
 The company began in 2012 and has grown exponentially.

 To help get a deeper perspective of this growth, in 2021, Fundrise had about 150,000 customers with over $1 billion in assets under management.
 At the start of 2019, the firm was managing roughly $488 million in assets under management, with 63,271 active investors, and 76 employees.
 And at the end of 2017, Fundrise had $251 million in AUM, around 25k active investors, and 49 employees.